 4. Keep the Scalp Happy

-When you’re all done, apply a little mild disinfectant to ensure the area is thoroughly clean.
-Then massage the area with moisturizer or modest amount of baby oil, to stop the skin feeling dry or itchy (source).
+When you’re all done, massage the area with moisturizer or a minimal amount of baby oil, to stop the skin feeling dry or itchy (source).

 Prepare for change